mwrnd/innova2_xcku15p_ddr4_bram_gpio/README.md

 Memory Management prevents data reads from uninitialized memory.
 DDR4 must first be written to before it can be read from.

 Your system must have enough free memory to test DDR4 DMA transfers.
 Run `free -m` to determine how much RAM you have available and keep the amount of data to transfer below that.
 The commands below generate 512MB of random data then transfer it to and from the Innova-2.
 The address of the DDR4 is `0x0` as noted above.

+The `dd` command is used to generate a file (`of=DATA`) from pseudo-random data (`if=/dev/urandom`).
+The value for Block Size (`bs`) will be multiplied by the value for `count` to produce the size in bytes of the output file.
+For example, `8192*65536=536870912=0x20000000=512MiB`.
+Use a block size (`bs=`) that is a multiple of your drive's block size. `df .` informs you on which drive your current directory is located. `dumpe2fs /dev/sda1 | grep "Block size"` will tell you the drive's block size.

-Note `512MiB = 536870912 = 0x20000000`. `128MiB = 134217728 = 0x8000000` which can be generated with `dd` using the `bs=8192 count=16384` options.
+Note `128MiB = 134217728 = 0x8000000` which can be generated with `dd` using the `bs=8192 count=16384` options.

-To test the full memory array you can increase the address by the data size enough times that all `8Gib = 8589934592 = 0x200000000` has been tested.
+To test the full 8GB of memory you can increment the address by the data size enough times that all `8Gib = 8589934592 = 0x200000000` has been tested.

 If you have 8GB+ of free memory space, generate 8GB of random data with the `dd` command options `bs=8192 count=1048576` and test the DDR4 in one go.

 `vbindiff DATA RECV` can be used to determine differences between the sent and received data if checksums do not match.
 ```Shell